or73/pizzaApi/README.md

 ## shoppingCart-GET
 **(Retrieve information)**
+### General Information
+    Required data: payload → email, token
+                   queryStringObject → all
+    Optional data: None
+    Procedure description: 1.
+Validate email, token, item, qtty
+                           2. Validate token
+                                 If all                                    If !all
+                           3. Validate if Shopping Cart exists       3.
+Validate Shopping Cart  exists
+                           4. Fetch list of Shopping Carts           4.
+Fetch Shopping Cart

-If the item exists, then returns all information associated with item, except the id.
+> If the item exists, then returns all information associated with item, except the id.
 Otherwise, returns an error message.

+### Path and Required Data

 | Path                     | Parameters            | Headers | e.g.                                              |
 | ---                      | ---                   | ---     | ---                                               |